TadiT7/treble_experimentations_wiki/Samsung-Galaxy-A70.md

 * Step 1:
   Download and install TWRP using guide from here https://forum.xda-developers.com/galaxy-a70/development/recovery-twrp-galaxy-a70-t3955984
 * Step 2
-  Download dm-verity disabler, Magisk 20.4, any GSI that you wanted, LOS 17.1 for it's vendor image from here: https://github.com/Grarak/android_device_samsung_a70q/releases, OpenGAPPS ( Optional )
+  Download dm-verity disabler, any GSI that you wanted, OpenGAPPS ( Optional )
 * Step 3
-  Flash LOS 17.1 then Magisk then dm-verity disabler
+  Flash dm-verity disabler
 * Step 4
   Flash the GSI that you wanted as " System Image " and then flash OpenGAPPS ( Optional )
 * Step 5
   Reboot and enjoy

 ## Some more info:
-- You can try using the Stock Vendor but I have no luck with it
+- Some GSI required LOS vendor to work

 ### Hardware support